MicrosoftDocs/CortanaSkillsKit/docs/skills/get-user-profile-context.md

 To receive this information, you must specify the type of user data that you want when you configure your Cortana channel (see [Request user profile data](https://docs.microsoft.com/azure/bot-service/bot-service-channel-connect-cortana?view=azure-bot-service-4.0)).

 The sample code shows how to access `userInfo.Properties` in order to retrieve the user's email and location.
-The example assumes that `UserEmail` and `CurrentLocation` were used as the property (friendly) names during the channel configuration.
+The examples assume that `UserEmail` and `CurrentLocation` were used as the property (friendly) names during the channel configuration.

 # [C#](#tab/cs)